squared-studio/maverickOne/README.md

 # Introduction
-The RV64G Core is a 64-bit RISC-V compliant core designed in SystemVerilog.
+The `maverickOne` is a 64-bit RISC-V compliant core designed in SystemVerilog.
 It includes the RV64IMAFD extensions, providing integer, multiplication/division, atomic, floating-point, and double-precision floating-point

 ### MaverickOne Architecture
 <img src="document/march.svg">